FFXIV: How to unlock Viper

 Despite not technically being tied to the Rogue job, Vipers use Scouting gear, the same as Ninjas and Rogues.
 Dexterity is your main damage scaling stat, but skill speed and critical hit are just as important.

+Make sure to speak with the quest giver again to start the job's next mission.
+You'll get a very helpful hands-on session that covers how Viper's skills work.

-If you're just getting started in FFXIV, check out our beginner's guide for some helpful tips and make sure to pick up your FFXIV mount to make getting around a lot faster.
+If you're just getting started in FFXIV, check out our beginner's guide for some helpful tips, and don't forget to unlock facewear if you're keen on a bit of extra fashion with no consequence to your item level.